Baetek/rust-learning-payments-engine/README.md

 # Expected input format

-Space separated list of CSV's of the following format:
+Space separated list of one or more CSV file paths, with the files being of the following format:

 ```
 type, client, tx, amount